Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Introduction

-The main contributions of our work are as follows: \begin{itemize} \item A real-world long-horizon embodied planning framework named ReLEP, which is able to perform a wide range of long-chain embodied tasks in real world and is easily reproducible.
-The framework can be adopted to robots with different configurations and skill libraries.
+\begin{itemize} \item We discovered that foundation models using in-context learning methods encounter logical errors and hallucinations in long-horizon embodied planning.
+We point out that fine-tuning the model with implicit logical relationships can effectively solve these issues.
+Additionally, we fine-tuned a large vision-language model with implicit logical inference and hallucination mitigation.

-\item A semi-automatic pipeline to generate real-world embodied planning dataset with the help of GPT-4V.
-It can solve the current shortage of real-world data for embodied tasks and is of great significance for the development of embodied agents in real-world environments.
+\item A real-time long-horizon embodied planning framework named ReLEP, which is able to complete a wide range of long-horizon embodied tasks with implicit logical inference and hallucination mitigation.
+The framework can be adopted for robots with different embodiments and skill libraries.

-\item We fine-tuned a large vision language model Qwen-VL-Chat\cite{bai2023qwen} as the brain of ReLEP.
-The model helps the embodied agent comprehend the skill library better, therefore, make more reasonable plans.
-We emphasize that without undergoing fine-tuning, large foundation models are inherently incapable of comprehending skills in an adept manner.
+\item A pipeline to generate real-world embodied planning dataset with the help of GPT-4V, and a 5K + 24K real-world embodied planning dataset constructed with implicit logical relationships.
+This fills a gap in real-world data for long-horizon embodied tasks and is of great significance for the development of embodied agents in real-world environments.

 \end{itemize}